This factor was followed by not knowing how to perceive signals of interest, a lack of effort, and an overly high level of choosiness.

 This is not entirely surprising, Apostolou writes.
 After all, finding a romantic partner requires a number of skills.
 People need to know how to flirt in order to attract prospective partners.
 They also need the ability to understand signals of interest, and put in sufficient amounts of time effort.

-Furthermore, in ancestral human societies, mating practices were regulated, “with parents choosing spouses for their children,” as Apostolou writes.
-This is no longer the case in most societies.
+Furthermore, in ancestral human societies, mating practices were regulated, “with parents choosing spouses for their children,” as Apostolou writes, meaning there was less need for flirting skills.
+Of course, this is no longer the case in most societies.
 Nonetheless, this transition has been a very recent one in evolutionary terms.

 That means there has not yet been enough time for poor flirting skills to have been selected out.
 That is largely because in the past, lacking this skill would not have impaired one’s chances of finding a partner.